 Okay, okay, how about the super simple version?
 In order to implement FIPS 200 with NIST 800-53, you have to first do the risk categorization in FIPS 199.
 Whew!

-NIST 800-53 and the RMF provide a great breakdown of the steps that need to be applied.
+NIST 800-53 and the RMF (revision 2) provide a great breakdown of the steps needing to be applied.
 Of interest to us when it comes to where SolarWinds products can help are:

 I’ll walk through each control and identify relevant products for each category as I go, so you don’t have to memorize them all just yet.

-Before we dig into implementing key controls (Step 3), as a part of assessing and monitoring controls (Step 4 & Step 6), there is out of the box content included in NCM and LEM that is designed to help in SEM, ARM and NCM:
+Before we dig into implementing key controls (Step 3), as a part of assessing and monitoring controls (Step 4 and Step 6), here is out-of-the-box content designed to help in SEM, ARM and NCM:

-You might want to get a cup of coffee (or tea) while you read through this, as there's a lot here.
-The entirety of Appendix F of 800-53 actually describes the controls and implementing them in detail.
-I'm going to skip over a lot of them since they don't apply to implementing SolarWinds products, but I'll include a description for each and more details where they are especially relevant.
+You might want to get a cup of coffee (or tea) while you read through this, as there’s a lot here.
+The entirety of Appendix F of 800-53 describes the controls and implementing them in detail.
+I’m going to skip over many of them since they don’t apply to implementing SolarWinds products, but I’ll include a description for each and more details where they’re especially relevant.
 Got your warm beverage?
-Let's get going.
+Let’s get going.

 Double whew!
-I bet your hot beverage cup is empty at this point, perhaps I should have warned you to use the large one.
+I bet your hot beverage cup is empty at this point, perhaps I should’ve warned you to use a large one.

-Hopefully at this point we've given you a lot more info on how we can help you get moving with FISMA compliance.
-If you've got questions, feel free to post them and we'll update the post as things change or more details are necessary.
+Hopefully at this point we’ve given you more info on how we can help you get moving with FISMA compliance.
+If you have any questions, feel free to post them and we’ll update the post as things change or more details are necessary.